JingHuangLab/SWIT/README.md

 # SWIT
-A Simple Way to Incorporate Target Structural Information in Molecular Generative Models
+Source code, and data to reproduce results, for the manuscript

-Source code and data to reproduce the results of the manuscript are provided in this repository.
+"A Simple Way to Incorporate Target Structural Information in Molecular Generative Models" by Wenyi Zhang, Kaiyue Zhang and Jing Huang.